 It is known that when Tiglath-Pileser took the throne of Babylon in 728 b.c., he also took a new name, "Pulu," by which he was known in that city.
 Similarly, when Ashurbanipal took the Babylonian throne in 618 b.c., it was under the name "Kandalanu."
 Perhaps, unlike the normal succession of an established dynasty's heirs, the imposition of a foreign dynasty upon the Babylonian throne may have represented a break in political continuity significant enough to require the new king to have a special name in dealing with his new role and subjects.
 [Seymour, p.115]

-If Daniel named him so of his own accord, then he was employing a literary device, perhaps to signify the Medo-Persian nature of the empire, attested by the equality between Persian and Median nobles even (e.g. the Persepolis Reliefs of Darius I).
+Maybe a literary device to signify the Medo-Persian nature of the empire, attested by the near-equality between Persian and Median nobles (e.g. the Persepolis Reliefs of Darius I).
 The stress would be on Cyrus' matrilineal lineage, as his mother was Median according to Herodotus; but it's not necessary for Cyrus to be a direct descendant of a Mede, any more than for him to have had the name Darius - these literary devices could have been employed to show the dual nature of the new, Medo-Persian empire.
+Both from Herodotus (Histories 7.11) and the Behistun Inscription we know that one could trace the monarch's lineage from the mother (or wife) when relevant.
+Whether Darius invented this royal lineage in the Behistun Inscription or not doesn't matter: everyone would've known he wasn't connected to Cyrus by blood and could only include him as a predecessor in his "dynasty" by marriage to his daughter, Atossa.

 The emphasis on Darius the Mede (never called king of Media as Wiseman notes, but I feel this is speculative) is contrasted with Cyrus the Persian.
 The fact that Nabonidus refers to a "king of Media" in 546 BC, which must be Cyrus [Shea, p.240], means a Babylonian official like Daniel could've easily seen him as a Mede first and Persian second (Persia being one province that was ruled by Cyrus and his father in their kingdom, but later became a name of their whole kingdom).
-The name "Darius" could've been a title, a (Median) throne name, or a personal nickname from Daniel as we said.
+I have found no evidence that the name "Darius" could've been a title or a (Median) throne name.
 Son of "Xerxes", Shea suggests refers to his grandfather Cyaxares I, perhaps because he and the Babylonian Nabopolassar together conquered Nineveh [Shea, p.253].
 Cyrus was known as king of Persia in his day, so Daniel must be distinguishing him by the name "Darius the Mede" (not Cyrus the Mede) for some reason, whether personal, factual (e.g. chronological), or symbolic.

 At first, Dan.
 6:28 seems to distinguish the two rulers.
 But D.J.
-Wiseman points out that the grammar doesn't differentiate them, but is an explanatory reiteration of two different names for the same person for clarity's sake, just like 1 Chronicles 5:26 and many other examples do.
+Wiseman points out that the grammar doesn't differentiate them, but is an explanatory reiteration of two different names for the same person for clarity's sake, just like 1 Chronicles 5:26 and other examples do (e.g. Gen. 4:23, Joshua 5:4).
 [Wiseman, p.12; Gesennius, Hebrew Grammar, § 154a-1b] The objection that Daniel 6:28 is Aramaic, whereas 1 Chron.
 5:26 is Hebrew is irrelevant - this type of expression wasn't only limited to Hebrew, which is a very close relative to Aramaic, and is presumably an accurate translation.
-[Wiseman, p.12, n.21] Paul does something similar in Galatians 2:7-9 with "...Peter...and Cephas".
+[Wiseman, p.12, n.21] Moreover, an author who knew both Hebrew and Aramaic could translate (or in this case write) into Aramaic the Hebrew, as does the Targum of Lamentations 3:16-18.
+[Alexander, Philip S. The Targum of Lamentations (2007), p.147, n.27]

 The plural "kings of Persia" in Daniel 10:13 can't be used to suggest that Cyrus is at least the second Persian king, along with Darius the Mede, because Darius isn't considered a Persian if we are to take him literally as another king (Dan.
 9:1).
 The whole prophecy in that chapter refers to the line of Persian kings as the silent skip from Xerxes I to Darius III's day in Dan.
 11:2 vs 11:3ff (also 10:20 makes it seem like this will happen in Cyrus' day - such is the nature of expression sometimes, especially in prophetic writings).

 The age of Cyrus the Great (aka Cyrus II) matches the age of Darius the Mede given in Dan.
 5:31 as 62.
 There is a slight kink in that Cyrus' father, Cambyses I, is sometimes given a birthdate in c.600 BC because of the fact that his brother Ariaramnes was the grandfather of Darius I who was born c.550 BC.
 This would make Ariaramnes and presumably also Cambyses I born c.610 BC.
 But there's no need to make them contemporaries, and the evidence actually contradicts such a suggestion, necessitating an older age for both Cambyses I and Cyrus II.
 [Encyclopedia Iranica: CYRUS ii.
 Cyrus I] His grandfather, Cyrus I is noted as a king who paid homage to Assurbanipal in 639 BC.
 This means Cyrus I couldn't have been born much later than 660 BC.
-Cambyses I probably wasn't his firstborn, but he must've begun reigning by 600 BC, as that's about the end date of the reign of his father.
-[Encyclopedia Iranica: Ariyaramna] This would make him born c.630 BC, and thus Cyrus II would be born c.600 BC, or possibly 602/1 BC as Daniel 5:31 needs if he's to be equated with Darius the Mede.
+Even if that's not Cyrus I, Cambyses I must've begun reigning by 600 BC, as that's about the end date of the reign of his father.
+[Encyclopedia Iranica: Ariyaramna] If he was old enough to rule by 600 BC, Cyrus could've been born around then - 602/1 BC (Daniel 5:31 if Cyrus=Darius the Mede).

 Steven Anderson objects to this by saying that Herodotus [1.123], Xenophon [Cyropaedia, 1.5.4], and cuneiform evidence [by this he means only the Dream Text of Nabonidus] describe Cyrus as a young man when he begins his attack on the Medes in the 550's, implying an age of no more than 40-45 at the fall of Babylon.
 [Darius the Mede: A solution to his identity]